S. ned n. “first” (Category: First)

 On VT47/40, note 67, Patrick Wynne suggested that this word might be a cognate of the newly published Quenya word net(ë) “one more”.
-This theory is supported by the mostly likely interpretation of nelchaenen.
+This theory is supported by the most likely interpretation of nelchaenen.
 This word seems to mean “thirtieth” rather than “thirty-first”, and Patrick Wynne suggested that nelchaenen ned means “thirtieth and one more” = “thirty-first”.
-I find this theory the most compelling, and use it in this lexicon.
+I find this theory the most compelling, and use it here.